Community Climate Fund Success Stories

 Amount awarded: £1,930

 The proposal to invest in 8 new LED lighting fixtures was accepted during the February 2023 round.
-These upgrades will produce monetary savings for the community organisation and improves usability for users.
-Also, increasing energy efficiency by 73% converts into 1 tonne of carbon being avoided per year.
+These upgrades will produce monetary savings for the community organisation and improve usability for users.
+It will also help to increase the energy efficiency of the foyer lighting by 73% which then converts into 1 tonne of carbon dioxide equivalent emissions being avoided per year.

 Slinfold Village Hall